 Many towns can provide information on low income housing, including disabled and senior, and Section 8 certificates.
 Examples and contact information is below.

 - A similar service is offered by the Housing Authority of Weehawken.
 Their office is at 525 Gregory Ave.
 Call for information on rental vouchers and other aid.
 Dial (201) 348 - 4188.
 Or call the Housing Authority of Union City.

 City of Union offers homeless prevention.
 If you have been evicted, then assistance offered can help you find a new home or apartment to live in.
 Get help with paying rent, deposits, and other expenses.
 Case managers will also help you address the cause of your struggles.
 3715 Palisade Ave., Union City, New Jersey, 07087.
 Main number is (201) 348 - 2764.

 Or receive employment counseling.
 The non-profit also serves as an application site for NJ SHARES Energy Assistance as well as water bill assistance from The H2O Help to Others Program.
 This two programs can assist with paying heating and utility bills, water expenses, and more.
-121-125 Newark Ave, 3rd Fl, Jersey City NJ, 201-395-0202.
+Location is 591 Summit Ave #505, Jersey City, NJ 0730.
+Dial 201-395-0202.